dlenhart/st-newsletter/README.md

 st-newsletter
 ===============

-This is an example/demo application for having users sign up for a Newsletter.
-This simply stores a users name and email in a SQLite database.
-This app also has an administration panel ( with some basic authentication, passwords are stored as plain text in database ) and the usual CRUD.
-The purpose of this demo was to experiment with Materialize CSS, MVC in Slim 3, and pagination in Eloquent.
+This is an EXAMPLE/DEMO application for users to sign up for a Newsletter.
+The purpose of this demo was to experiment with Materialize CSS, MVC in Slim 3, and pagination in a Twig view.
+This simply stores a users name and email in a SQLite database with an administration panel and the usual create, read, update, and delete.
+What's actually done with the data isn't complete ( such as emailing the list of users a email newsletter for example ) as this wasn't the purpose for this demo.
 Please don't use this application in your production environment.
 With a little work, this would be a great starter app for someone doing something similar.

 #Features

-Slim 3, MVC, JQuery, Materialize, SQLite, Eloquent ORM, Twig
+Slim 3, MVC, JQuery, Materialize CSS, SQLite, Eloquent ORM, Twig

 #Required